convalise/unity-material-symbols/README.md

 ### Import automatically through the Package Manager

-On the Package Manager, select "Add package from git" and paste the following URL:
+In the Package Manager, select to install package from git and paste the following URL:

 ```
 https://github.com/convalise/unity-material-symbols.git?path=/src/UnityMaterialSymbols/Assets/MaterialSymbols